simsong/stats_2010/recon/README.md

 files, but we don't.
 This may be changed before the final public release.)
 This is fast, so it is not parallelized.

-    python3 01_make_geo_files.py --all
+    python3 s1_make_geo_files.py --all

 ## Step 2 - Create CSV files associated with each state

-Extract the summary level for STATE, COUNTY, TRACT, BLOCK_GRP, BLOCK, SUMLEVEL and LOGRECNO and a data frame with all of the SF1 measurements.
+This step extracts the summary level for STATE, COUNTY, TRACT, BLOCK_GRP, BLOCK, SUMLEVEL and LOGRECNO from all of the SF1 files and outputs a two-dimensional table for each county.

-This uses pandas and is **the current implementation is memory heavy,** especially for the larger states.
+The original implementation of this used pandas and was quite memory heavy, especially for the larger states.
 (CA takes 100GB).
-The program is multithreaded using Python's multiprocessing module, which means that once each state is computed as a whole, each Census county is output. **This should be rewritten so that it is done county-by-county, which will be less efficient, but will not need nearly so much memory.**

-The time and memory that this process requires is proportional to the number of census tracts and blocks.
-We have provided two implementations:

-Pandas Implementation --- 02_pandas_build_state_stats.py.
-This implementation is single-threaded.
-It requires roughly 59GB of RAM to process TX and 49GB of RAM to process CA; other states take less.
-Time on our high-performance server is

-Direct implementation ---
+You will find this implementation in `s2_pandas_build_state_stats.py` and it isn included for historical reference only.

+The rewrite of this performs a purely semantic merging of the files.
+It's much more efficient in both speed and memory.
+The program starts by reading the entire geography file and storing the records in memory that hold the block, tract, or county-level records.
+The program then opens 39 input files (1 for each SF1 segment) and an output file for every county.
+It then reads the SF1 records one record (39 files), performs a join with the appropriate record in the geography file, and writes the output to the appropriate county file.

  The direct implementation is complicated by the fact that not every logical record is in every segment file.
 So we create a reader that, when given a logical record request, returns either blank logical records or the records from the requested file.
-This means that each reader needs to know the fields in that record.
-Pandas does this all for us, and we might be able to do a chunked merge, but it wouldn't do all of the recoreds in parallel (which we do, assuming that the logical records are sorted.)

 The file `$ROOT/{state_abbr}/completed_{state_abbr}_02` is created when each state is completed.
 (This would take less memory, and be faster, if a